 Fellow Since 2006

-This profile was prepared when Charlotte Frank was elected to the Ashoka Fellowship in 2006.
+This description of Charlotte Frank's work was prepared when Charlotte Frank was elected to the Ashoka Fellowship in 2006.

 The New Idea